Generic Name: cefepime (injection) (SEF e peem)

-Cefepime can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Cefepime can pass into breast milk, but effects on the nursing baby are not known.
+Tell your doctor if you are breast-feeding.

 Do not give this medicine to a child without medical advice.

-Cefepime can cause false-positive results with certain lab tests for glucose (sugar) in the urine.
-Tell any doctor who treats you that you are using cefepime.
+Maxipime can cause false-positive results with certain lab tests for glucose (sugar) in the urine.
+Tell any doctor who treats you that you are using this medicine.

-Store unmixed cefepime at room temperature away from moisture, heat, and light.
+Store unmixed Maxipime at room temperature away from moisture, heat, and light.

 Use a disposable needle and syringe only once.
 Follow any state or local laws about throwing away used needles and syringes.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.

 Call your doctor for instructions if you miss a dose of Maxipime.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.